Sheila Schwartz: Illness and death

 Schwartz died on November 8, 2008, at age 56, of complications from ovarian cancer.
 She was first diagnosed with stage-four ovarian cancer in 2000, and she fought an eight-year battle with cancer that included surgery, three rounds of chemotherapy, and two remissions, with the cancer returning a second time in 2006.
 She worked until the last week of her life.

 Personal life

-In 1988 Schwartz married the writer Dan Chaon; they were married for twenty years until her death.
+In 1988 Schwartz married writer Dan Chaon; they were married for twenty years until her death.
 The two met when he was a nineteen-year-old undergraduate student at Northwestern, and she was his thirty-year-old writing professor.
 At the time of their wedding her mother was "not thrilled" that Schwartz, who was Jewish, married a Gentile.
 For the first years of their relationship, she was the literary "star" of the family, with prestigious publications and awards, but starting in 2001 his star "eclipsed" hers.
 Chaon described Schwartz as his best critic.
-They had two sons, Philip Chaon and Paul Chaon.
+They had two sons, Philip and Paul.

 Their family lived in Cleveland Heights, Ohio, and the couple was described as "the much-loved center of literary Cleveland."